List of North Carolina Agricultural and Technical State University alumni

 This list of North Carolina Agricultural and Technical State University alumni includes graduates, non-graduate former students, and current students of North Carolina Agricultural and Technical State University (N.C.
 A&T), a public, coeducational, high research activity, land-grant university, located in Greensboro, North Carolina, United States.

 North Carolina A&T is one of 16 public universities that constitute the University of North Carolina System, and one of the first public universities in the United States.
 Founded in 1891 as the "Agricultural and Mechanical college for the Colored Race," N.C.
 A&T was the first land grant college for people of color in the state of North Carolina.
 Over the 100 plus years of the university's existence, the academic scope expanded to encompass other disciplines.
 The North Carolina General Assembly redefined N.C.
 A&T as a regional university and through legislation made it a member of the University of North Carolina System in 1971.

-As of 2014, North Carolina A&T has about 40,000 living alumni.
+As of 2025, North Carolina A&T had over 70,000 living alumni.